carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     -   Standard cross-ABI interfaces will exist in Carbon, and will need to be used by developers interested in combining libraries built under different build modes.

+-   Runtime safety hardening and mitigations will typically terminate the program in response to safety issues, because they indicate a logic error and recovery would leave a program in an unpredictable state.
+Safety issues will still be bugs, even if they're prevented from becoming a security hole.

 -   Developers need a strong testing methodology to engineer correct software.
     Carbon will encourage testing and then leverage it with the checking build